plasticbit/braun_silk_expert_pro_5/README.md

 # braun_silk_expert_pro_5
 Waveform of Braun Silk expert Pro5
+I hope this helps someone.

 # Environment
 The software used is [Sigrok](https://sigrok.org/wiki/Main_Page) and a device is a cheap logic analyzer (24 MHz) made in China on Amazon.